-The Board of Directors recommends that the stockholders vote FOR each of these nominees.
+The Board recommends that the stockholders vote FOR each of these nominees.
 These nominees have consented to serve if elected.
-Should any nominee be unavailable to serve, your proxy will be voted for the substitute nominee recommended by the Board of Directors, or the Board of Directors may reduce the number of directors on the Board.
+Should any nominee be unavailable to serve, your proxy will be voted for the substitute nominee recommended by the Board, or the Board may reduce the number of directors on the Board.

-Each of the nominees named below was elected a director at the 2015 annual meeting.
+Each of the nominees named below was elected a director at the 2016 annual meeting.
+Sue E. Gove is not standing for re-election to the Board.